 For instance, the image above shows Oticon's ConnectClip, which acts as a microphone and a combined headset.
 It is an intermediate device, which wirelessly connects Oticon 2.4GHz wireless hearing aids through Bluetooth to most mobile phones.
 ConnectClip further doubles as a remote/partner microphone for improved one-to-one speech understanding in adverse listening situations.

-Most consumers would say they were better, even though the Bluetooth connectivity doesn’t ensure better-performing hearing aids.
+Most consumers and audiologists would say they were better, even though the Bluetooth connectivity doesn’t ensure better-performing hearing aids.
 The real benefit here is the quick connectivity to remote microphones and mobile phones and is, in fact, one of the most popular streamers on the market.
 Take for example Starkey’s 2020 Table Microphone Disc, which gave group settings the edge.
 By placing the disc in the centre of the table, it will use its eight microphones, to focus on the main voice in your conversation and then stream it directly to your hearing aids.

 On the other hand, streaming audio from your mobile phone ensures that you can hear and make calls easier and more confidently, as you will always gain from great clarity – without any additional device.